-Combi-cart (FIG. 62)
+Combi-cart (FIG. 51)

-The combi-cart is a open-sided cart, that is an excellent option when transporting elk.
+The combi-cart is an open-sided cart, which is an excellent option when transporting elk.
 The wheels on the cart are vertically adjustable.
 The cart is suitable for the transport of elk and for farm work.